jtjanecek/mlt/README.md

   --outcome OUTCOME     Outcome variable in the CSV --out OUT             Output directory
-  --timeout TIMEOUT     Timeout for AutoML fitting in minutes --name NAME           Name of the model to use as prefixes
+  --timeout TIMEOUT     Timeout for AutoML fitting in minutes --name NAME           Name of the model to use as prefixes --random_state RANDOM_STATE
-  --random_state RANDOM_STATE
-                        Random state for reproducibility
-  --n_cores N_CORES     Number of CPUs to use.
-Use -1 for all cores
+                        Random state for reproducibility --n_cores N_CORES     Number of CPUs to use.
+Use -1 for all cores --cv {LeaveOneOut,StratifiedKFold}
-  --cv CV               Cross validation metric to use.
-Default="LeaveOneOut()"
+                        Cross validation metric to use.
+Default=LeaveOneOut --cv_splits CV_SPLITS
-  --cv_splits CV_SPLITS
                         Number of splits for the CV to use.
-Not used for LOO CV
+Not used for LOO CV.
+Default=5
 ```

 # Example singularity run